adrybakov/wulfric/docs/source/user-guide/conventions/bravais-lattices/tri/index.rst

 It is defined by six parameters: :math:`a`, :math:`b`, :math:`c` and :math:`\alpha`, :math:`\beta`, :math:`\gamma`.
-with primitive and conventional lattice:
+with primitive and conventional cell:

 .. math::